obstudio/TouhouKeireikaku/README.md

 Acknowledgements:

 The persons listed below are appreciated who have made considerable and significant contributions to this project:<br>
-	Mogara - The author of QSanguosha.
-The world was activated due to his effort.<br>
+	Mogara - The author of QSanguosha.<br>
-	Iwtmusou - The author of TouhouKill, on which this program is based.<br>
+	Iwtmusou - The author of TouhouKill.<br>
 	jjyyxx - This program would never be completed but for his technical support.<br>

 The persons listed below are appreciated who have helped me a lot with my coding problems in Tieba:<br>